 In keeping with its foundations as a transparent and democratic institution, ETT is governed by a member-approved constitution.

-The ETT Executive is comprised of 14 elected representatives: three Table Officers and 11 Executive Officers.
+The ETT Executive is comprised of 14 elected teacher representatives: three Table Officers and 11 Executive Officers.

 The role of the Executive is to provide support to enhance members’ working lives; protect and defend collective bargaining rights and public education; and promote ETT’s governing principles of equity, non-violence, and social justice.
 Executive members are elected for two-year terms.

-Each TDSB Ward is represented by at least one Regional Councillor (elected for two-year terms).
-Councillors serve as liaisons between the Executive, site stewards, and the membership.
-They also participate in task forces and help to organize events, such as steward training sessions and important all-member votes.
+Each TDSB Ward is represented by a Regional Organizer (one-year term).
+Organizers facilitate ETT’s organizing campaign at the school-level and serve as liaisons between the Executive, site stewards, and the membership.
+They also participate in task forces and help to organize events, such as steward training sessions, and important all-member votes.

 Each school/worksite is represented by a union steward who provides a valuable link to support engagement and help keep members apprised of important ETT communications.